 Adding Lace To The Overalls

-Here, I began with the bottom of the legs.
+Here, I began with the bottom of the legs for how to make a DIY scarecrow for fall .
 Because these overalls came with the legs rolled up, I decided to leave them this way or my scarecrow.
 I like the contrast with the denim and lace.

-After snipping my ribbon I added a thin line of hot glue.
+After snipping my ribbon for my craft project, I added a thin line of hot glue.
 Since I am working with lace, I made sure I had a glove on my hand not to get burned.

 Because this DIY scarecrow will be outdoors, using a sponge brush, I added a layer of outdoor Mod Podge for protection from the elements.
 Let this dry.
 It takes a few hours to dry well.

 In addition to ribbon on the bottom legs.
 I also added a piece of wider ribbon to resemble a patch.
 I also added a ribbon to the edge of the side pockets.
 This step was easy and fast to achieve.